exasol/kafka-connector-extension/doc/user_guide/user_guide.md

 this parameter.
 This list only defines initial hosts used to discover the full list of Kafka servers.

-The **SCHEMA_REGISTRY_URL** is an URL to the Schema Registry server.
-It is used to retrieve Avro schemas of Kafka topics.
+The **SCHEMA_REGISTRY_URL** is an URL to the Schema Registry server. **This is only required if you are importing Avro records.** It is used to retrieve Avro schemas of Kafka topics.
+Avro is set as default record value format.

 The **TOPIC_NAME** is the name of the Kafka topic we want to import Avro data from.
 Please note that we only support a single topic data imports.